fengbintu/Neural-Networks-on-Silicon/README.md

   - *Build multiple accelerators, each specialized for specific CNN layers, instead of a single accelerator with uniform tiling parameters.*
 - **Accelerating Recurrent Neural Networks in Analytics Servers: Comparison of FPGA, CPU, GPU, and ASIC.** (Intel)

+### 2016 HPCA
+- **A Performance Analysis Framework for Optimizing OpenCL Applications on FPGAs.** (Nanyang Technological University, HKUST, Cornell University)
+- Memristive Boltzmann Machine: A Hardware Accelerator for Combinatorial Optimization and Deep Learning.
+(University of Rochester)
+- TABLA: A Unified Template-based Architecture for Accelerating Statistical Machine Learning.
+(Georgia Institute of Technology)

 ### 2017 FPGA
 - **An OpenCL Deep Learning Accelerator on Arria 10.** (Intel)
 - **ESE: Efficient Speech Recognition Engine for Compressed LSTM on FPGA.** (Stanford University, DeepPhi, Tsinghua University, NVIDIA)